 We can fly two balloons on a morning when bookings demand giving our passengers the spectacle of another balloon flying alongside them.

-Owner and Chief Pilot Damien Hays has logged more than 2,500 hours flying balloons over the Avon Valley during the past 20 years making him the Avon’s most experienced pilot.
+Director and Chief Pilot Damien Hays has logged around 4000 hours flying balloons over the Avon Valley during the best part of the past 30 years making him the Avon’s most experienced pilot.
 He knows the Valley like the back of his hand so he’ll be sure to provide you with the best flight path possible.

 Our admirable safety record is second to none, a feat to which we are proud to maintain, but rest assured if weather conditions permit we will do our best to get you up, up and away!

 We are proud to be Western Australia’s only locally owned and operated ballooning business so our profits stay right here in our beautiful State.
-Heather and Jenelle are based in our office right here in Northam (not the east coast) and when you meet us on the morning of your flight the owner and Chief Pilot of the business Damien Hays will be there to greet you and brief you on the morning’s activities.
+Heather and Belinda are based in our office right here in Northam and when you meet us on the morning of your flight the owner and Chief Pilot of the business Damien Hays will be there to greet you and brief you on the morning’s activities.

 Rise above the beautiful Avon Valley!